jorian/verus-staking-pool/INSTALL.md

 #### Postgres installation

-There are many ways to use the postgresql database.
-You can install it manually, you can use a third party cloud provider like [railway.app](https://railway.app), or you can use Docker, although Docker in production is generally discouraged.
+There are many ways to use a postgresql database.
+You can install it manually, you can use a third party cloud provider like [railway.app](https://railway.app), or you can use Docker, although Docker in production is generally discouraged, because it adds a layer of complexity.

 In a new tmux pane / ssh session, as root: